CyberedCake/CyberAPI-old/README.md

 # CyberAPI
 CyberAPI is used for some of Cyber's plugins, including CyberNet ones!
+It has additional features that Spigot and Bungeecord do not have.

 # How to use